Meet our board members who are passionate about inspiring and mobilizing people of faith and conscience to take climate action.

 Rev. Durley is the former Pastor of the historic Providence Missionary Baptist Church of Atlanta, where he served for nearly 25 years.
 Rev. Durley’s previous roles include Executive Director of the Head Start Program for Fulton and Douglas Counties, Director of the Health Promotion Resource Center at the Morehouse School of Medicine, and founder of Perspectives, International, a consortium of historically Black colleges and universities.
 In 2011, Rev. Durley was inducted into the International Civil Rights Walk of Fame for his contributions during the civil rights movement of the 1960s.

-Melissa Gavin, Vice Chair
+Gopal Patel, Vice Chair

 Sam Schuchat, Treasurer

 Sam Schuchat became Executive Officer of the Coastal Conservancy in July 2001.
 He serves on the boards of the Los Cerritos Wetlands Authority, the Baldwin Hills Conservancy, and the Santa Monica Bay Restoration Commission.
 He served on the California Fish and Game Commission from 1999 to 2004 including two years as Vice-President.
 He was the Chairman of the San Francisco Bay Restoration Authority from 2008 to 2012, and is currently its Executive Director.
 He was the Executive Director of the Federation of State Conservation Voter Leagues from 1998 to 2001; the Federation is the trade association of 26 environmental Political Action Committees (PAC) in as many states.
 From 1992 to 1998 he was the Executive Director of the California League of Conservation Voters, the nation’s largest and oldest state environmental PAC with 25,000 members.
 He earned his B.A. from Williams College in Political Science and his M.P.A. from San Francisco State University.

 Deputy Director of Communications, Energy Innovation: Policy and Technology, LLC